 Milwaukee’s National Theatre was of the Atmospheric style or ‘stars-and-clouds’ type, but its name was not an expression of its importance to the nation, but for the fact that it was on National Avenue, which had been Elizabeth Street in the city, but changed to a plank road farther out.
 In 1877 the city renamed the combined streets in honor of the “National Home for Volunteer and Disabled Soldiers” (called ‘Soldiers Home’) of the Civil War.
 That hospital and domiciliary was one of two in the nation and this one was started locally by women’s groups but later funded by the Federal government.
 It later became part of the Veterans' Administration, and the Milwaukee one remains today.
 In a sense then, this name was of some national significance since soldiers from across the nation were sent here to the 45 acres of park-like grounds where there was (and is) also the Ward Memorial Theatre of 1881.
 These were two of at least five show houses on National.

 This theatre was opened on January 12, 1928 with “Becky” starring Sally O'Neill.
+It was built and operated by the Universal Chain Theatre Enterprises Inc. On April 19, 1930 it was taken over by the Warner Bros.
+Circuit Management Corp.
 It was one of five lavish neighborhood houses by Milwaukee architects Gustav Dick and Alex Bauer as part of the local Saxe chain of theatres, all of which used the then common practice of placing the small box office and ticket lobby on the narrow but expensive street frontage and connecting this via a long ornamental promenade to the foyer at the back of the auditorium on the cheaper land off the street (in this case the N.W. corner of National Avenue at 26th Street).
 That promenade was prefaced by the rich tan, beige and cream terra cotta frontage with a giant arched window, heavily draped, which faced south and thus flooded the ticket lobby with light.
 The island box office was at the sidewalk line to conserve space, and the terra cotta ornament of the frieze panels on the parapet above featured a procession-of-nobles theme, with a crested coping above them on the roof line, and all was topped with a patinated copper dome of imbrication.
 Not all of this beauty could be as easily seen after 1940 when Milwaukee’s Poblocki sign company removed the original bronze marquee and replaced it with the 1940’s vogue of an aluminum triangle with huge attraction boards to better showcase the tiles on the screen.
 The vertical sign, however, done in neon and bulbs, reading: “Saxe’s National” was retained up to demolition.

 The promenade was reached through six doors from the ticket lobby, a tall narrow space with a tile floor, and plaster walls with Renaissance mouldings clustered around a set of beveled mirrors set high on the wall above the doors and beautifully draped in swaged velours.
 The Promenade was a long room with staircases to the balcony on both flanking walls.
 The staircases of carpeted white marble were set behind arcades of four columns each between which were hung on wrought iron rods the most distinctive ornaments of the space: gonfalons.
 These horizontal banners had vertical designs reminiscent of the Spanish baroque theme of the theatre.
 They were tasseled and fringed and were shown somewhat in the 1928 catalog of the E.L.
 Mansure Co. formerly of Chicago.
 A mock beamed ceiling hung with wrought iron lanterns of isinglass and a rustic tile floor led on into the auditorium foyer.
 This curving space followed the rear curve of the auditorium and to two of its four sets of doors led into the only “Crying Room” in Milwaukee theaters.
 This was a glass windowed room in the auditorium under the back portion of the balcony, with some 30 seats to which sound was piped so that the piping voices of babies and tots would not distract the audience.
 By 1970, juveniles had found other uses for the room.